 - parents of children between the ages of two and eighteen

 - other people in the area who may have an interest in the proposed admission arrangements

 - all other admission authorities within the relevant area

 - all community and voluntary controlled schools in Nottinghamshire

 - chairs of governing bodies of Nottinghamshire schools

 - admission authorities in neighbouring local authority areas

-You can give your views on the consultation between 2 October 2017 and 26 November 2017.
+You will be able to give your views on the consultation between 1 October 2018 and 25 November 2018.